cuckoosandbox/cuckoo/docs/book/src/customization/packages.rst

 This function is executed by Cuckoo every second while the malware is running.
 You can use this function to perform any kind of recurrent operation.

-For example if in your analysis you are looking for just one specific indicator to be created (e.g. a file) you could place your condition in this function and if it returns ``False``, the analysis will terminate straight away.
+For example if in your analysis you are looking for just one specific indicator to be created (e.g., a file) you could place your condition in this function and if it returns ``False``, the analysis will terminate right away.

 Think of it as "should the analysis continue or not?".